Shinta Mani Angkor

-Call us on to start planning your vacation to Shinta Mani Angkor or take a look at our itineraries to Siem Reap
+Call us on to start planning your holiday to Shinta Mani Angkor or take a look at our itineraries to Cambodia

 Shinta Mani Angkor (formerly Club) is arguably Siem Reap's most contemporary boutique hotel.
 With just 39 rooms and a 15-minute drive from Angkor Wat, it's a fantastic option for those wanting a super slick and stylish boutique hotel in a great location.

 Shinta Mani Angkor (formerly known as Shinta Mani Club) is a sleek and chic boutique hotel located in the old quarter of Siem Reap, just a moment's walk or cycle from the night market, shops and restaurants.
 Designed by interior designer, Bill Bensley, with a palette of grey, black and white, it feels chic and modern.
 The contemporary features contrast beautifully with some of the dramatic architecture inspired by the surrounding temples of Angkor.

 With just 39 rooms in total the property feels intimate, yet there is a good range of facilities with a soothing spa and a cool pool located within a gorgeous tropical courtyard.